 Budget travel in the Maldives is not very common and rightly so.
-If you travel on a budget the Maldives are not usually on your itinerary.
-But since we were going to be in Sri Lanka we decided to investigate our options.
+If you travel on a budget the Maldives are not usually on your itinerary and people think more of a honeymoon in the Maldives than backpacking.
+But since we were going to be in Sri Lanka we decided to investigate our options for a backpacking in the Maldives.
 We quickly discovered that travelling the Maldives on a budget was definitely possible and much easier than we thought.
 It does, however, take some careful planning and balancing of timing to make sure you get a good deal and won’t get caught paying a whole lot extra in fees, taxes and transfers.

 Bear in mind that most ‘Maldives on a budget’ articles talk about very high budgets.
 Anything shy of staying in a full-priced resort with private butler (from 2000 per night) is considered ‘budget’ in the Maldives.
 But we’re focussing on experiencing the Maldives on a backpackers budget.
 Our usual travel budget just €50 per day between us and while a trip to the Maldives with flights included certainly blew this budget a bit, we managed to quickly offset those costs after a couple of weeks in India.

 Our budget in the Maldives ended up being €53.50 per day for both of us plus €400 for flights.
 We stayed one night on Hulhumale (the island by the airport) and 4 nights on Dhiffushi Island.